 It’s no surprise that guinea pigs love hay!
 They eat it, lie in it, play in it and roll in it.
 Hay isn’t just a great boredom breaker and source of nutrients for your guinea pig, it helps keep them warm.
 To them, it’s like a great big duvet.

-Filling their hidey holes and bed areas with hay is a great way to give them extra warmth and stopping them from getting bored during the winter months.
+Filling their hiding places and bed areas with hay is a great way to give them extra warmth and stop them from getting bored during the winter months.

 Add in ways to get warm

 We give our guinea pigs lots of extra hiding places over winter and avoid plastic ones which tend to hold onto the cold.
-Plush fabric beds and soft canvas hiding holes are a really great option for keeping your guinea pigs warm.
+A fluffy plush bed and soft canvas hiding holes are a really great option for keeping your guinea pigs warm.

 Extra blankets placed inside the cage and indoor playpens are also great options.
 We’ve been known to just put a crumpled up blanket on its own in there and our piggies burrow in and sleep.
 Blankets placed inside their favourite tunnels and near treats can also provide extra warmth.

-Heat pads are also great for your guinea pigs when your away at work.
-Most can give up to 10 hours warmth and simply go into the microwave to heat up.
+Heat pads are also great for your guinea pigs when you are away at work.
+Most can give up to 10 hours of warmth and simply go into the microwave to heat up.
 Ensure you check the temperature before giving it to your guinea pigs.
-We usually wrap the heated pad in another blanket so that it isn’t too hot for our guinea pigs tummy.
+We usually wrap the heated pad in another blanket so that it isn’t too hot for our guinea pigs tummies.